analogdevicesinc/aditof_sdk/doc/raspberrypi3/user_guide.md

  </details>

 ### Power on sequence
 - plug the SD card into the Raspberry Pi SD card slot.
-To benefit from the most recent software updates it is higly recommended to update the SD card with the [latest SD card image](https://github.com/analogdevicesinc/aditof_sdk#supported-embedded-platforms)
+To benefit from the most recent software updates it is highly recommended to update the SD card with the [latest SD card image](https://github.com/analogdevicesinc/aditof_sdk#supported-embedded-platforms)
 - connect the HDMI cable from the monitor to the Raspberry Pi HDMI connector
 - connect the RPi camera cable between the RPi and the P1 connector of the ToF board
 - connect a USB mouse and keyboard to the Raspberry Pi.
 It's possible to use either a mouse & keyboard combo or a separate mouse and keyboard